You've just been assigned your first student! Now what?

 The student will normally answer you by e-mail.
 If they do not, you can contact them by DM on Workplace or possibly by phone.

-This session is different from all the others because it is mainly about getting to know each other.
+It is different from all the others because it is mainly about getting to know each other.
 It is also shorter: it lasts 30 minutes rather than the usual 45 minutes - 1 hour.
+You can find more information about it in this article.

 This one, as well as all the other sessions, must be carried out in an optimal way: good lighting, good personal presentation, in a calm place.
 The goal is to put the student in a professional situation.
-If you have questions about your student, you can reach out to firstname.lastname@example.org or email@example.com.
+If you have questions about your student, you can reach out thanks to the contact form.

 What should we talk about?